wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security/includes/detect-threats.md

 - Device and user agent
 - Activity rate

-Microsoft Cloud App Security looks at every user session on your cloud and alerts you when something happens that's different from the baseline of your organization, or from the user's regular activity.
+Microsoft Defender for Cloud Apps looks at every user session on your cloud and alerts you when something happens that's different from the baseline of your organization, or from the user's regular activity.

 ## Anomaly detection policy overview

-Microsoft Cloud App Security's anomaly detection policies are configured to detect a variety of security issues.
+The Microsoft Defender for Cloud Apps anomaly detection policies are configured to detect a variety of security issues.
 The most popular are:

 - **Impossible travel**.
 Activities from the same user in different locations within a period that's shorter than the expected travel time between the two locations.
 - **Activity from infrequent country**.
 Activity from a location that was not recently or never visited by the user, or by any user in the organization.